Bianca Maria Sforza: In current research

 According to Nicole Riegel, after Bianca's death in 1510, building activities for Maximilian's imperial residence project (which had been ongoing for almost two decades) in Innsbruck completely ceased, suggesting that the project was tied to their marriage.
-Only after 1506, when the Hungarian double wedding happened with the appearance of the two brides Mary and Anne, new reparations began again.
+Only after 1506, when the Hungarian double wedding happened with the appearance of the two brides Mary of Hungary and Anna of Bohemia and Hungary, new reparations began again.